initbiz/initbiz.github.io/cumulusannouncements/index.md

 This plugin extends the functionality of [Cumulus Core plugin](https://octobercms.com/plugin/initbiz-cumuluscore).

-Using this plugin you can send announcements (and e-mails) to users in your Cumulus Core based application.
+Using this plugin you can send announcements (notifications) and e-mails to users in your Cumulus Core based application.

-Announcements are notifications for users, so it is a great way to inform our users about:
-* New features in our system,
-* Sales in the application,
-* New regulations (ave GDPR :) ),
-* Just new messages to our users, based on their clusters and plans as well :)
+[//]: # (Documentation)

+## Announcements

 You can specify if you want to send the announcement to:
 1. all users,